-- 1. Membership numbers include general education, special education, AAP, FCPS PreK, and preschool. - 3.
+- 1. Membership numbers include general education, special education, AAP, FCPS PreK, and preschool. - 2.
+Pre-construction program capacity was used for schools under construction for that school year. - 3.
 Numbers highlighted in orange indicate a program capacity utilization percentage after a renovation or capacity enhancement. - 4.
 Program capacity utilization percentage is unavailable for SY 2020-21 due to the COVID-19 pandemic. - 5.
 Numbers in red and highlighted in yellow indicate unfunded amounts. - 6.
 Numbers may not add up due to rounding. - 7.
 To view information pertaining to membership, facilities, and capacity, please visit the FCPS Facilities and Membership Dashboards at www.fcps.edu/about-fcps/facilities-planning-future/facilities-and-membership-dashboards.